prachichouksey/Recommender-System/README.md

 ```

 ## Deployment
 The algorithms runs in batch mode, meaning that recommendations for each patent is calculated for every input.
-This flask application has been deployed on AWS EC2 instance
+This flask application has been deployed on AWS EC2 instance.